 The training goal of the IMAS Level 3 EOD course is to provide students with the required knowledge and skills necessary to perform the duties & tasks during EOD Operations of a qualified IMAS Level 3 EOD Operator, in accordance with International Mine Action Standards (IMAS).
-Levels of competency training meets IMAS 09.30, Explosive Ordnance Disposal (EOD) Level 3 criteria.
+Levels of competency training meet IMAS 09.30, Explosive Ordnance Disposal (EOD) Level 3 criteria.

 Students will have the opportunity to gain an IMAS level 3 EOD qualification, depending on the level of competency displayed by the student during assessments and testing.

 The students will be issued professionally referenced materials including an EOD training handbook, a set of International Mine Action Standards, Technical notes for Mine Action, Information Management System for Mine Action reports, relevant GICHD Books and publications and examples of actual reports/forms.
-To complement these there is a large and varied selection of UXO training aids to help facilitate the learning process on-site.
+To complement these, there is a large and varied selection of UXO training aids to help facilitate the learning process on-site.